zaplatynski/fsm-library-creater/README.md

 ```
 mvn clean package -p postgres
 ```
 The example above will create the FSM for the PostgreSQL JDBC Driver.
+Please specify only one Maven profile at a time since every profile contains the information need to assemble the requested FSM.

 ##  Disclaimer